 Distributions of the Fund's ordinary income and net short-term capital gains will, except as described below with respect to distributions of "qualified dividend income," generally be taxable to Shareholders as ordinary income to the extent such distributions are paid out of the Fund's current or accumulated earnings and profits, as determined for U.S. federal income tax purposes.
 Distributions (or deemed distributions, as described above), if any, of net capital gains will be taxable as long-term capital gains, regardless of the length of time a Shareholder has owned Shares.
 The ultimate tax characterization of the Fund's distributions made in a tax year cannot be determined until after the end of the tax year.
 As a result, the Fund may make total distributions during a tax year in an amount that exceeds the current and accumulated earnings and profits of the Fund.
-A distribution of an amount in excess of the Fund's current and accumulated earnings and profits will be treated by a Shareholder as a return of capital that will be applied against and reduce the Shareholder's tax basis in its Shares.
-To the extent that the amount of any such distribution exceeds the Shareholder's tax basis in its Shares, the excess will be treated as gain from a sale or exchange of Shares.
+A distribution of an amount in excess of the Fund's current and accumulated earnings and profits of the Shareholder as a return of capital that will be applied against and reduce the Shareholder's tax basis in its Shares.
+To the extent that the amount of any such distribution exceeds the Shareholder's tax basis in its Shares.
 Distributions will be treated in the manner described above regardless of whether such distributions are paid in cash or invested in additional Shares.
 Generally, for U.S. federal income tax purposes, a Shareholder receiving Shares under the DRP will be treated as having received a distribution equal to the fair market value of such Shares on the date the Shares are credited to the Shareholder's account.